Kinship

 • A person who is known to the child and with whom the child has a pre-existing relationship with.

-There are lots of reasons why children may live in a kinship arrangement, sometimes this happens on a planned basis or it may be in response to concerns about the child’s care which means it is not safe for them to live with their parents.
+There are lots of reasons why children may live in a kinship family; sometimes this happens on a planned basis, or it may be in response to concerns about the child’s care which means it is not safe for them to live with their parents.

 Kinship carers have the same responsibility as if they were the parents.
 They must provide a safe, stable, and nurturing home environment and meet the child’s individual emotional, social, and educational needs.